-Back in 2010 I had only just immigrated to the United States, when a Miami based marketing agency approached me to design a professional basketball player's wedding website - very exciting - but when they announced it was Chris Bosh, I had never heard of him, sorry Chris!
-I quickly learnt about him and his awesome game (up to this point, I’d never really seen a full game of basketball especially coming from England where it’s not shown on mainstream television).
+Back in 2010, I had only just immigrated to the United States, when a Miami based marketing agency approached me to design a professional basketball player's wedding website - very exciting - but when they announced it was Chris Bosh, I had never heard of him, sorry Chris!
+I quickly learned about him and his awesome game (up to this point, I’d never really seen a full game of basketball especially coming from England where it’s not shown on mainstream television).
 But when researching the project and learning more and more about basketball I got right into it and ended up going to many Miami Heat games over at the Triple A. It was a perfect time to be introduced to the sport as the big 3 (LeBron James, Dwyane Wade & Bosh himself) where in full swing, eventually leading the Heat to four NBA Finals.
 I was hooked.

 When is a wedding website not a wedding website?
 The brief...

-Chris was to marry Adrienne Williams mid 2011 in Miami, on top of the usual functions, the website needed to show a ‘count down’ timer, hotel recommendations, a wedding gift reservation system, play background music and a ‘live’ gallery that would be updated during the big day.
+Chris was to marry Adrienne Williams mid-2011 in Miami, on top of the usual functions, the website needed to show a ‘countdown’ timer, hotel recommendations, a wedding gift reservation system, play background music and a ‘live’ gallery that would be updated during the big day.
 I was to design the front-end (look and feel) and the agency would develop the back-end (code).

 The creative brief was to design a wedding website that didn’t look like a wedding website.
 No clichéd graphical elements (roses, rings, bouquets, cakes, churches etc), no handwritten typography and definitely no cheese.

 Right off the bat, I decided I wasn’t going to research any wedding websites I wanted to be completely original and to hopefully break a few conventions.
 Having only just moved to South Florida I was still in awe of the stunning Floridian landscapes, hot pink sunsets, and the Art Deco architecture, inspired, it was a great place to gather ideas, textures, color palettes, and typography.